-Let's start off with a longish quote from the neuroscientist, writer and broadcaster Susan Greenfield.
-Thus:
+Let's start off with a longish quote from the neuroscientist, writer and broadcaster Susan Greenfield:

 “The idea [of a conscious robot] is ridiculous.
 Consciousness entails an interaction between the brain and the body, trafficking a myriad of chemicals between the two.
 To reproduce that, you would have to build a body with a whole range of chemicals, and the three-dimensionality of the brain would have to be preserved to the very last connection.”
 (1999)

 Susan Greenfield puts what can be called the case for biologism when it comes to consciousness.
-The way Greenfield expresses this position seems to make her an even more extreme proponent of biologism than John Searle (who'll be discussed in a moment).
+The way Greenfield expresses this position seems to make her an even stronger proponent of biologism than John Searle (who'll be discussed in a moment).

 Her argument appears to be excruciatingly simple.
 It's this: